yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 **Principle #4**:
 "Business people and developers must work together daily throughout the project."

-{% quote Working together means quicker turnarounds in communication not lack or roles and responsibilites %}
+{% quote Working together means quicker turnarounds in communication not lack or roles and responsibilities %}

 Working together doesn't mean working without clearly defined rules and processes.
 However, most teams understand this principle as